Catenscia/MxOps/docs/source/user_documentation/getting_started.md

 ### Accounts

-Accounts are grouped in separate `scenes` to make sure you don't mix up your networks (there are other security measures in place to avoid that but we can never be to cautious).
+Accounts are grouped in separate `Scenes` to make sure you don't mix up your networks (there are other security measures in place to avoid that but we can never be to cautious).

 ### Scene Names

-When you have a complexe usecase and you want to organise the `steps` in several `scenes` to keep things clean, you should write them in a specific folder and prefix the files names with a number to make sure they will get executed in the correct order.
+When you have a complexe usecase and you want to organise the `steps` in several `Scenes` to keep things clean, you should write them in a specific folder and prefix the files names with a number to make sure they will get executed in the correct order.

 ## Next Step

-You are now ready to learn how to write `scenes`!
+You are now ready to learn how to write `Scenes`!
 Heads up to the {doc}`scenes` section